Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 await this.replicator.stop()
 ```

 Here we initiate the stopping of the replication using the `stop()` method.
-It will stop any active change listener once the replication is stopped.
+It will stop any active `change listener` once the replication is stopped.

 ## Error Handling

 When *replicator* detects a network error it updates its status depending on the error type (permanent or temporary) and returns an appropriate HTTP error code.

-The following code snippet adds a Change Listener, which monitors a replication for errors and logs the the returned error code.
+The following code snippet adds a `Change Listener`, which monitors a replication for errors and logs the the returned error code.

 #### Example 19.
 Monitoring for network errors